+Refer to "Suction Cover And Wear Ring" on page 49 for replacement, if required.
 Place a new O-ring over the register of the suction cover, lubricate with grease and seat it against the cover face.
-Secure the suction cover to the volute with the appropriate capscrews.
-Refer to "Suction Cover And Wear Ring" on page 36 for replacement, if required.
+Secure suction cover to the volute with the appropriate capscrews.